Becomedigital/Become-web-button/README.md

 />
 ```

-- Dynamically Create the Button with JavaScript
-  Alternatively, you can dynamically create the button using JavaScript, like so:
+- Dynamically Create the Button with JavaScript: Alternatively, you can dynamically create the button using JavaScript, like so:

 ```js
 const button = document.createElement("become-button");